nicotsou/nicotsou.com/content/blog/tltr-typescript-classes/index.md

 }
 ```

-Now, in contrary to other languages, nobody stops me from editing this object by adding or changing its properties:
+Now, in contrast to other languages, nobody stops me from editing this object by adding or changing its properties:

 ```typescript
 track.timesPlayed: 22;